samply/bridgehead/README.md

 chown bridgehead /srv/docker/bridgehead/ -R
 ```

+### Configuration

+> NOTE: If you are part of the CCP-IT we will provide you another link for the configuration.

 Next, you need to configure a set of variables, specific for your site with not so high security concerns.
 You can visit the configuration template at [GitHub](https://github.com/samply/bridgehead-config).
-You can download the repositories contents and add them to the "bridgehead-config" directory.
+You can download the repositories contents and add them to the "bridgehead" directory.

 ``` shell
 sudo git clone https://github.com/samply/bridgehead-config.git /etc/bridgehead;
 ```

-> NOTE: If you are part of the CCP-IT we will provide you another link for the configuration.
+### Testing your bridgehead

-You should now be able to run a bridgehead instance.
+Now you ready to run a bridgehead instance.
 To check if everything works, execute the following:
 ``` shell
 /srv/docker/bridgehead/bridgehead start <Project>
 ```